gchambers2001/GettingAndCleaningData/README.md

 4. Using rbind, it combines train and test data and adds names to the variables created.

-5. Then the data is merged into a whole new dat set
+5. Then the data is merged into a whole new dat set and converts the activity and subject columns into factors.

 6. Then mean and standard deviation is calculated from the data and then labels are created.